zstyblik/grafana.org/source/blog/temp/temp.md

   </div>
 </div>

 ### **New Data Source: KairosDB**
-Experimental support for the KairosDB is now shipping in Grafana.
-Thank you to <a href="https://github.com/espenfjo" target="_blank">espenfjo</a> for their hard work in getting it to this point.
+Cassandra backed time series database KairosDB is now supported in Grafana out of the box.
+Thank you to
+<a href="https://github.com/masaori335" target="_blank">masaori335</a> for their hard work in getting it to this point.

 - - -
 <br/>